Charley Hull with 8 birdies posts 64 to take lead in Texas

 A five-time Solheim Cup player, Hull is nearly six years removed from her lone LPGA Tour win at the CME Group Championship.
 She also has three Ladies European Tour wins, the most recent last fall in the Aramco Team Series in New York.

 Thitikul won last week in Arkansas, and at age 19 can replace Jin Young Ko at No. 1 in the world by winning.
-She likely will be no worse than No. 2 after this week if she finishes ahead of Nelly Korda, who opened with a 75.
-Korda played in the afternoon and her first order of business was to make the cut.
+She will be no worse than No. 2 after this week after Nelly Korda shot 75-72 and missed the cut.

 Thitikul has made no secret that Old American doesn’t suit her game.
 She told her team around her at the start of the week she didn’t have many expectations.